catdieval/user-workflow-and-user-stories/user-story-1.md

 - [ ] Declare a "ChartItem" function and export it by default.

-- [ ] The function takes for arguments the "name" prop and the "image" prop.
+- [ ] The function takes for arguments the props "name" and "setClickedChartType".

 - [ ] Inside the function declare a constant router = useRouter().

+- [ ] Write an handleClick function, taking "event" as argument.

+- [ ] This function calls an alert function with the text event.target.value.

+- [ ] This function uses the setter SetClickedChartType with the value event.target.value.

-- [ ] Write an handleClick function, which pushes using router to the "UploadDataPage.js" page.
+- [ ] This function also pushes using router to the "UploadDataPage.js" page.

 - [ ] The ChartItem function returns, within a fragment, the StyledButton component and an img element.

-- [ ] The img element takes an src attribute set to the "image" prop.
+- [ ] The img element takes an src attribute set to the path of the associated picture, using the "name" prop.

 - [ ] The StyledButton of type "button" takes an onClick attribute which has handleClick as prop.
 The text of the button is the "name" prop.